Philip of Swabia: Aftermath

-However, Otto IV soon entered into conflict with Pope Innocent III when he tried to conquer the Kingdom of Sicily in 1210, which lead with his excommunication.
-The Welf lost the consensus on his rule in the northern Alpine empire, and part of the princes renounced to their vow of obedience to Otto IV and chose Philip's nephew Frederick II as a rival emperor (alium imperatorem).
+However, Otto IV soon entered into conflict with Pope Innocent III when he tried to conquer the Kingdom of Sicily in 1210, which led to his excommunication.
+The Welf lost the consensus on his rule in the part of the empire north of the Alps, and part of the princes renounced to their vow of obedience to Otto IV and chose Philip's nephew Frederick II as a rival emperor (alium imperatorem).
 In 1212 Frederick II moved to the northern part of the empire.
 At the turn of the year 1213/14, Frederick II's rule in the empire north of the Alps was not yet secured.
 In this situation, Frederick II had Philip's remains transferred from Bamberg to Speyer.
 Personally, Frederick II does not seem to have come to Bamberg for the transfer of the body.
 Bamberg was possibly avoided by the later Hohenstaufen rulers because of Philip's murder.
 At Christmas 1213 Philip's mortal remains were re-interred in Speyer Cathedral, which was considered a memorial of the Salian-Staufen dynasty and was the most important burial place of the Roman-German kingship.
-By transferring there his uncle Philipp's remains, Frederick II was able to gain the trust of the Hohenstaufen partisans and strengthened his position against his opponents.
-In Speyer the death anniversary of Philipp was similarly celebrated from the mid-13th century as the Salian Emperor Henry IV.
-Philip is the last Roman-German king, who in both medieval dead books of the Speyer Cathedral Chapter has been listed.
-The Bamberg Horseman, a figure carved in stone on Bamberg Cathedral around 1235, has repeatedly been referred to as Philip; so historian Hans Martin Schaller sees in him the attempt to maintain Philipp's memory.
+By transferring there his uncle Philip's remains, Frederick II was able to gain the trust of the Hohenstaufen partisans and strengthened his position against his opponents.
+From the mid-13th century, the death anniversary of Philip was celebrated in Speyer in a way similar to that of the Salian Emperor Henry IV.
+Philip is the last Roman-German king who is listed in both medieval dead books of the Speyer Cathedral.
+The Bamberg Horseman, a figure carved in stone on Bamberg Cathedral around 1235, has repeatedly been referred to as Philip; so historian Hans Martin Schaller sees in him the attempt to maintain Philip's memory.
 But the figure was also mistaken for either the Roman Emperor Constantine the Great, King Saint Stephen I of Hungary, or Emperors Henry II and Frederick II.